Filing Contract Disputes Act Claims – US Civilian Board of Contract Appeals

 Failure to Follow CDA Claims Filing Requirements Will Get Appeal Dismissed

-If the Contracting Officer issues a final decision denying your contract claim against the government, you have rights to appeal the decision to the Civilian Board of Contract Appeals (CBCA).
-However, there are specific procedural rules and activity that a prime contractor must follow to preserve its rights to appeal to the Board.
+If the Contracting Officer issues a final decision denying your contract claim against the government, you have rights to appeal the decision to the US Civilian Board of Contract Appeals (CBCA).
+However, there are specific rules of procedure and activity that a prime contractor must follow to preserve its rights to appeal to the Board.
+The key to filing an appeal is to spend the time and resources to first figure out whether there is legal merit to the appeal and whether the Board has jurisdiction to hear the case.
+The government will often move to dismiss the case even though there has been a long history.

 Filing a Contract Disputes Act Appeal to the Civilian Board of Contract Appeals

-When a prime contractor decides that it wants to file an appeal, its attorney must file a written notice of appeal.
+The CBCA hear and decide contract disputes only when it has jurisdiction.
+There are a substantial amount of cases that litigate this issue without even getting to the merits of the case.
+You want to avoid this mistake at all cost.
+When a prime contractor decides that it wants to file an appeal, its appellate attorney must file a written notice of appeal.

 - These are critical guidelines under the Contract Disputes Act.